aidanscannell/reproducible-research-project-template/README.md

 4. build the `paper.pdf`

 As running the experiments (step 2) can take a long time, it is often better to setup the experiments to run separately with `make run`.
-The figures/tables/paper (without running experiments) can be made with:
+The figures/tables/paper (without running experiments) can then be made with:
 ```sh
 make paper
 ```